breakerzirconia/tromp/README.md

   * Whitespaces separating `lhs` and `rhs` are *mandatory*.
 * **Abstraction**.
 If `x` is a variable and `e` is a well-formed $\lambda$-expression, so is `(\ x . e)`.
   * Abstraction is *right-associative*.
 Parentheses can be omitted if the lambda intends to consume everything to its right.
-  * Back-to-back binders can be stacked: `\ x . \ y . \ z .
-E` can be rewritten compactly as `\ x y z .
-E`.
+  * Back-to-back binders can be stacked: `\ x . \ y . \ z . e` can be rewritten compactly as `\ x y z . e`.
   * Whitespaces separating `x`, `e`, and the other syntactical elements, are *optional*.

 ## A note on free variables

 This tool *permits* free variables in your $\lambda$-terms, so they need not be combinators!
-In the diagrams they are repressented by spikes that shoot up.
+In the diagrams they are represented by spikes that shoot upward.
 One can imagine them connecting to some binder outside of the given $\lambda$-term.

 ## Roadmap (WIP)

-- [x] Construct a text-rendering algorithm w/ Unicode code points.
+- [x] Construct a text-rendering algorithm w/ box drawing characters.
+- [x] Construct a hybrid rendering algorithm that constructs the diagram with block elements.
-- [ ] Construct an image-rendering algorithm.
+- [ ] Construct an image-rendering algorithm that uses structures from the hybrid rendering algorithm.
-- [ ] Add 'λ', 'fu?n', and '->' to the CFG of $\lambda$-expressions.
+- [ ] Add 'λ', 'fun', 'fn', and '->' to the CFG of $\lambda$-expressions.
+- [ ] Add the ability to launch an interactive session with predefined and custom user-defined $\lambda$-expressions.
 - [ ] Generate a series of images, where each next image is the current image β-reduced once, with the option to specify the number of images.
 - [ ] Generate a GIF, animating β-reduction of a $\lambda$-expression, with the option to specify the delay and the number of frames.